Docs

 Save and restore test runner world state as JSON fixtures with testing.saveSnapshot() and testing.loadSnapshot()

-World state snapshots let you capture the current emulation state during a test and restore it later from a JSON file.
+World state snapshots capture the current emulation state during a test and restore it later from a JSON file.

 Save the current emulation state: